16 Foundation Models for Economic Text and Expectations

 16.5 Foundation Models as Measurement Devices

 A common use of a foundation model in macro and finance is to turn a text into a scalar or low-dimensional score.
 Leading recent examples in the econometric literature are Bertsch et al. (2025), who construct stance measures from Federal Reserve speeches to map central-bank mandates into policy-stance time series, and Siano (2025), who shows that extracting context-sensitive content from earnings-announcement disclosures using LLM methods outperforms the dictionary-based and bag-of-words measures that have dominated the earlier finance literature.
-Both studies are worth reading as full-length applications of exactly the measurement framing introduced below.
+Both apply, in full-length empirical detail, the measurement framing introduced below.
 Examples of typical latent targets include:

 • hawkishness of a central-bank statement,